NasLee-dev/NasLee-dev/README.md

 - Also i do physical trainning(MMA) for my health and so, yes, i love watching sports and working out!

 ## Education
+- 2023.04 ~ 2023.05: K-digital basic trainnig(FastCampus + Ministry of Employment and Labor)
 - 2019.12 ~ 2020.06: Software Development and Application with AI uitilzation course.
 - 2012.03 ~ 2019.02: Hankuk University of Foreign Studies, Bachelor's degree.